rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 #> # ℹ 45,078 more rows
 ```

-Maybe you want work only with this financal data set.
-But at some point you will probably have to communicate your findings to someone.
+Maybe you want to work only with this financial data set.
+But at some point you will probably have to communicate your findings to someone else.
 And if these people are anything like me, then they probably don’t immediately know which company is meant by a symbol like “AAPL”.
 Luckily, there’s another data set `big_tech_companies`.
 It gives us the translations we need.

 ``` r
 big_tech_companies <- readr::read_csv('https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2023/2023-02-07/big_tech_companies.csv')